Latest News

 Samira Friis - Family Law Accredited Specialist 2025 - Sydney Family Lawyer

-Samira Friis Achieves Accredited Specialist Status in Family Law with the Law Society of New South Wales Ramsden Family Law Senior Associate Samira Friis has achieved Accredited Specialist status in Family Law with the Law Society of NSW.
+Samira Friis Achieves Accredited Specialist in Family Law Ramsden Family Law Senior Associate Samira Friis has achieved Accredited Specialist status in Family Law with the Law Society of NSW.
 This respected accreditation recognises her advanced expertise and strong commitment to delivering exceptional legal guidance for clients across New South Wales.

 Law Institute of Victoria Accredited Specialist in Family Law - Michelangelo Benedetti

-Partner Michelangelo Benedetti Recognised as a Law Institute of Victoria Accredited Specialist in Family Law Partner Michelangelo Benedetti has been recognised as a Law Institute of Victoria Accredited Specialist in Family Law, marking a significant professional achievement.
+Michelangelo Benedetti Named Accredited Specialist in Family Law Partner Michelangelo Benedetti has been recognised as a Law Institute of Victoria Accredited Specialist in Family Law, marking a significant professional achievement.
 The article explains the rigorous accreditation process, the benefits of choosing an accredited specialist, and Michelangelo’s leadership in growing Ramsden Family Law Melbourne and supporting clients through complex family matters.

 Wastage and Property Settlements in Australian Family Law The Post-Shinohara Framework

-Wastage and Property Settlements in Australian Family Law: The Post-Shinohara Framework Wastage in Australian family law refers to the intentional, reckless, or negligent dissipation of shared assets, reducing the property pool for division.
+Wastage and Property Settlements in Australian Family Law Wastage in Australian family law refers to the intentional, reckless, or negligent dissipation of shared assets, reducing the property pool for division.
 Recent reforms mean wastage now influences contribution and future needs assessments under sections 79(4) and 79(5) of the Family Law Act 1975 (Cth), ensuring fairer property settlements.

 October Is Domestic Violence Awareness Month — All You Need to Know Learn about the impact of domestic violence on Australian families, and legal protections and support services available to them.